 Flat Iron Steak with Creamy Peruvian Green Sauce (Aji Verde)

 A juicy, flavourful flat iron steak recipe for the grill.
-Learn how to cook flat iron steak like a pro with my helpful tips.
+Learn exactly what flat iron steak is and how to cook it like a pro with my best tips.
 Top it with this delicious creamy-spicy Peruvian green sauce, called Aji Verde.

 What is Flat Iron Steak?
 And Is it good?